My Top 7 Book Recommendations for A2 Spanish Readers

 7. Spanish Novel for Upper-Beginners: Enigma en La Playa byMaría Danader

-Here’s another book for Spanish learners by María Danader, complete with a free audio download, vocabulary index, and bilingual summaries that we’ve come to know and love her for.
-As you unfold the “mystery on the beach” in this novel, you’ll also be learning specific vocabulary and structures you’ll need to push yourself toward intermediate --or to get ready for your upcoming trip to a Spanish-speaking country.
 This particular book is perfect for upper beginners as it is packed with common verbs like preferir, gustar, querer and simple idiomatic expressions like ir a + infinitive, ser, and estar.
-It’s the perfect companion to my ALAS Basic Course Series because it helps you take all those structures and grammar you need to push your Spanish toward intermediate and revisit them while you immerse yourself in an engaging story.
+It’s the perfect companion to my Spanish for Beginners Course because it helps you take all those structures and grammar you need to push your Spanish toward intermediate and revisit them while you immerse yourself in an engaging story.

 📖 Find your copy